lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

     }
 ```

+So, the system setup in this project would work like this:

+1. RaspberryPI(any client really) -----> Server------>WebClient
+2. Server ------->MongoDB as a backup for data.

 I think of it as a stepping stone towards my future "utility control monitor".
 I also want to make web interfaces to control things inside of other software with websockets functionality like Unity, Touchdesigner, and Runway.